+The following unified definition for ‘ML model testing’ is proposed:

+ML model testing: A process of evaluating the performance of an ML model using test data different from data used for model training and validation.

 6.2.1.5 Analysis on ML model inference

 The term 'ML model inference' has been defined differently by SA WG5, SA WG6 and RAN WG1, as illustrated in Table 6.2.1.5-1.
 RAN WG3 follows the definition of SA WG5.